ilyla/Sleepy-Story-Samantha/Chapter 6 - Chatslave.md

 `*Jolly: Samantha, you are now wearing a sexy fishnet top with nothing below, and a 8 inch black skirt with a G-string underneath*`

   Samantha looked down, and that's exactly what she saw.
 She knew it was just the hypnosis, and that she had been wearing shorts and a t-shirt just moments before, but it was hard to argue with her senses.
-She could see the 8 inch skirt, short enough that her ass would be visible is she stood up, and she could reach inside and feel the G-string.
+She could see the 8 inch skirt, short enough that her ass would be visible if she stood up, and she could reach inside and feel the G-string.
 She could feel the breeze through her fishnet top, and feel her heavy breasts hanging down without her bra holding them up.

 `*SamIAm: No way!*`